Class Schedules and Delivery

 Computer Labs and Libraries

-The libraries on each campus will follow the New Jersey Governor's directives for offering in-person services to faculty, staff and students, as well as “curbside pickup" when directed while following all social distancing and cleaning protocols.
+Campus libraries reopened on September 1, 2020, with social distancing and enhanced cleaning procedures in place.
+The libraries on each campus will continue to follow the New Jersey Governor's directives for offering in-person services to faculty, staff and students, as well as curbside pickup options.

 - In an effort to enforce the six (6) feet social distancing guidelines, desktops and monitors will remain in place and will be marked as usable or unusable to accomplish social distancing.